De'Montre Tuggle

-De'Montre Tuggle (born March 29, 1999) is an American professional football running back.
+De'Montre Tuggle (born March 29, 1999) is an American former professional football running back who played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Kilgore College and Ohio University.
-He has been a member of the Chicago Bears of the National Football League (NFL), the Arlington Renegades of the XFL, and the Ottawa Redblacks and Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was also a member of the Chicago Bears of the National Football League (NFL), the Arlington Renegades of the XFL, and the Hamilton Tiger-Cats of the CFL.

 Early life

 Tuggle was born on March 29, 1999.
 He played high school football at Channelview High School in Channelview, Texas, and was a two-time first-team all-district honoree.
 He rushed for 1,200 yards his junior year and 1,400 yards his senior year.

 College career

 Tuggle played college football at Kilgore College of the National Junior College Athletic Association from 2017 to 2018.
 He played in nine games as a freshman in 2017, rushing for 297 yards and two touchdowns while also catching five passes for 55 yards and one touchdown.
 He appeared in 12 games in 2018, rushing for 883 yards and seven touchdowns while recording 16 receptions for 320 yards and five touchdowns.
 Tuggle was named second-team all-Southwest Conference for 2018.

 Tuggle then played for the Ohio Bobcats from 2019 to 2021.
 He played in 12 games, starting one, in 2019, totaling 644 rushing yards and 11 rushing touchdowns while also catching 16 passes for 121 yards and one touchdown.
 He started all three games for the Bobcats during the COVID-19–shortened team's 2020 season, rushing 53 times for 403 yards (7.6 per carry) and six touchdowns while also returning four kicks for 180 yards and one touchdown.
 For his performance during the 2020 season, he earned second-team all-Mid-American Conference honors on both offense and special teams.
 Tuggle played in all 12 games in 2021, rushing for 791 yards and 7 touchdowns, catching 14 passes for 150 yards and two touchdowns, and returning 24 kicks for 495 yards and one touchdown.